hmrc/self-assessment-end-to-end-service-guide/README.md

 sbt run
 ```

+### View the Service guide via Scala app

-The local URL and port where the files can be previewed will be output, this is normally http://localhost:9000.
+The local URL and port where the files can be previewed will be output, this is normally http://localhost:9000/guides/self-assessment-end-to-end-service-guide/#overview.

 ## Updating the Ruby Gems